sysrich/beautiful-jekyll-opensuse/_posts/2016-03-15-hello-new-world.markdown

 I plan to get back to blogging more often about the goings on in my world, especially about openSUSE and openQA

-And just to give Jekyll a bit of a stretch on my first real post, here's an openQA code snippit from {% include icon-github.html username="fcrozat" %}'s recent submission to
+And just to give Jekyll a bit of a stretch on my first real post, here's an openQA code snippit from Frederic Crozat's recent submission to
 [openQA](https://github.com/os-autoinst/os-autoinst-distri-opensuse)

 {% highlight perl %}